gcasiano21/Bagged/README.md

 ## Live Features

 - Add and manage discs in your bag
+- Log throws for each disc

 ## Current Planned Features

-- Log throws for each disc, tracking max and average distances
+- Tracking max and average distances for each disc
 - Get personalized disc recommendations based on your bag contents
+- Implement SQLite as the storage system for the app